johnolos/rust-workshop/README.md

 ### Task
-In this task we are creating an amplifier for our synth that will adjust the volume of the input signal from the oscillator in accordance with an input parameter `gain`.
-The formula will then be `output = input * gain`.
+In this task we are creating an amplifier for our synth that will adjust the volume of the input signal from the oscillator in accordance with an input parameter `gate`.
+The formula will then be `output = input * gate`.

-In the case where no key is pressed, the value of `gain` should be `0`.
+In the case where no key is pressed, the value of `gate` should be `0`.
 When the key is pressed, the value should be `1`.
 Notice, however, that this makes for a very sudden jump in volume when a key is pressed.
 This might be heard as a "popping" noice in your headset/speakers.
 We will address this in task 5.

 <details>